Local service page

 Cunningham Road does not behave like one standard cricket ground.
 Around Vasanth Nagar side, Palace Road reach, Commercial Street approach, Shivaji Nagar side, the same request can mean a terrace strip, school lane, apartment podium, home courtyard, academy corner, or open yard.
 The net should follow the shot, not just the wall.

 The first question is simple: where does the ball go when the batter connects cleanly, mistimes the shot, or reacts late?
-In Cunningham Road, that answer points toward visitor cars, glass fronts, narrow central roads, walkers, and balls moving toward premium frontage.
+In Cunningham Road, that answer points toward visitor cars, glass fronts, narrow central roads, walkers, and balls moving toward well-finished frontage.
 Once that side is known, height, return, access, and support become much clearer.

 On Cunningham Road homes, EverSafe reads the cricket lane like a repeated-impact space.
 Batters turn, bowlers feed, kids chase, vehicles move, and the same shot line gets tested again and again.
 A net that ignores repetition may look complete but still fail during practice.